The IELTS is not academic writing

 Timing Constraints: Short Timeframes

 If you work in a context in which students are unduly concerned with improving their writing skills as it befits the IELTS or another English proficiency exam, what do you do to highlight the differences between IELTS-style writing and formal academic writing?
-Do you encourage your students to think beyond the IELTS?
-Do you encourage your students to use IELTS writing as a foundation in order to scaffold their formal academic writing?
+Do you agree that the IELTS is not academic writing?